nextstrain/translations/README.md

-## Welcome to the Nextstrain translations repo.
+## Welcome to the Nextstrain translations repo

 This repo houses markdown files of content to be translated into language other than English, including the weekly situation reports on COVID-19.